Distributional Evaluation of Generative Models via Relative Density Ratio: Introduction

 We circumvent this difficulty in direct DRE by considering the following modification to the density ratio:

-as our choice of the functional metric, which \cite{yamada2013relative} first considered and referred to as the {\em relative density ratio} (RDR).
+as our choice of the function-valued metric, which \cite{yamada2013relative} first considered and referred to as the {\em relative density ratio} (RDR).
 In our setting, the denominator corresponds specifically to the 50–50 mixture of $p$ and $q$.
 While \cite{yamada2013relative} is largely grounded in kernel-based methods for RDR estimation, our estimation approach is tailored to neural-network-based estimators using $\phi$-divergence objectives, following the general strategy introduced in \cite{Nguyen2010-xb}.
 We will show in Section~\ref{sec:RDR} that the RDR has a bounded range, good interpretability, and numerical stability for neural network estimators.

-Alongside the proposed relative density ratio framework, we contribute new theoretical insights and empirical results on both image generation and scientific domains, including the relative abundance microbiome data from the American Gut Project \citep{AmericanGut}.
+Alongside the proposed relative density ratio framework, we contribute new theoretical insights and empirical results on both image generation and scientific data domains, including the relative abundance microbiome data from the American Gut Project \citep{AmericanGut}.
 We first show that the ratio estimator can be viewed as an M-estimator, and we establish consistency and convergence rate results for general estimator classes that satisfy certain entropy bounds.
-Specifically, for the sparse neural network estimator, building on prior work by \citet{suzuki2021deep}, we show that if the true ratio function lies in an anisotropic Besov space, a function space that allows differing degrees of smoothness across coordinates in high-dimensional settings, then the convergence rate of the neural network estimator is nearly optimal up to a logarithmic factor in $n$, and this rate is dimension-free.
+Specifically, for the sparse neural network estimator, building on prior work by \citet{suzuki2021deep}, we show that if the true ratio function lies in an anisotropic Besov space, a function space that allows differing degrees of smoothness across coordinates, then the convergence rate of the neural network estimator is nearly optimal up to a logarithmic factor in $n$, and depends only on the smoothness of the true ratio function, rather than directly on the sample dimension.

 In our numerical experiments, we compare a range of modern generative models, including variational autoencoders (VAEs), generative adversarial networks (deep convolutional GANs, \citealp{DCGAN}), diffusion models (DDIM, \citealp{song2021ddim}), and continuous flow matching models (ICFM, \citealp{lipman2022flow}), on image datasets such as MNIST and CelebA-64, as well as on the American Gut data.
 We found that even for the well-performing generators with high fidelity and good coverage, in a simple task of generating digits from MNIST data, the generator tends to have its own bias and concentrate on certain local regions in the high-dimensional support.
 A similar trend also appears in the higher-dimensional CelebA-64 data and the more complex, highly sparse microbiome data.
 Furthermore, in the experiments of CelebA-64 and the American Gut Project, we demonstrate how to use this ratio function to detect the features or attributes associated with such distributional discrepancies, making it more interpretable.